cvelentzas/KNN/README.md

 This repository contains 4 KNN GPU Algorithms.
 We also provide some datafiles, which were created using the Spider Spatial Generator (https://spider.cs.ucr.edu/).

+Algorithms with pinned memory, are using the concurrent kernel execution technique.

 After compiling each kernel.cu file, you need to provide the following parameters:

 1) training dataset